siahsiahy/dp_sgd_blog/_posts/2025-10-26-distill-dp.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:

-  - name: Why Whisper?
+  - name: "Why Whisper?"
-  - name: What Does DP-SGD Actually Do?
+  - name: "What Does DP–SGD Actually Do?"
-  - name: Algorithm: Making SGD Private
+  - name: "Algorithm: Making SGD Private"
-  - name: Implementing DP-SGD: Where Theory Meets TensorFlow
+  - name: "Implementing DP–SGD: Where Theory Meets TensorFlow"
-  - name: Does Privacy Hurt Accuracy?(Results)
+  - name: "Does Privacy Hurt Accuracy?
+(Results)"
-  - name: Who Else Is Thinking About Privacy?
+  - name: "Who Else Is Thinking About Privacy?"
-  - name: Conclusions
+  - name: "Conclusions"
-  - name: References
+  - name: "References"

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.